Olbhap/SFRelatedListEditor/README.md

 ## Overview

-This app provides all the necessary lightning component to enable inline editing for related list.
+This app provides all the necessary lightning components to enable inline editing for related list.

 ## What is in the box

-The app provides lightning component in the client side and a controller to handle metatdata and data manipulation.
+The app provides lightning components for the client side and a controller to handle metatdata and data manipulation in the backend.
 The controller can handle any type of object (standard and custom as well).
 To achieve this, I massivelly used the Rest API mainly "sobject" API(s).

 ## Lightning Components